top of page

 MATT HARRIMAN, BAGPIPES

-While his family's Scottish heritage played a part in beginning Matt's highland music career, the truth is that at age 5 Matt's kindergarten teachers were continually complaining about Matt banging on the desks with markers.
-Instead of punishing him, his parents simply put his energy to use and enrolled him in Scottish drumming lessons with his grandpa Glenn.
-He caught on quickly and by age 8 he had received first place in the Solo Drumming competitions at the 1989 and 1990 Kentucky Scottish Games.
-By age 9 he was serving as the lead drummer for the Grade V GlenMar Pipe Band at several competitions.
-In addition to the GlenMar PB, he would also play with Alladdin Shrine PB, The Shamrock Club PB, and the Grade IV Capital City Pipes & Drums.
+While his family's Scottish heritage influenced Matt's musical journey, his love of rhythm emerged early.
+At age five, his kindergarten teachers frequently complained about his marker-banging habit.
+Rather than discourage him, his parents enrolled him in Scottish drumming lessons with his grandfather, Glenn.
+Matt excelled quickly, winning first place in the Solo Drumming competitions at the 1989 and 1990 Kentucky Scottish Games by age eight.
+At nine, he served as lead drummer for the Grade Five GlenMar Pipe Band and performed with other groups, including the Aladdin Shrine PB, The Shamrock Club PB, and the Grade Four Capital City Pipes & Drums.

-In 2015, the stable nature of a full time gig with the USNA Band allowed Matt to finally return to the world of pipe bands on a full time basis.
-He now performs with the MacMillan Pipe Band, where he plays snare with the grade II band and pipes with the combined MacMillan United Pipe Band.
-With MacMillan he has twice won the American Pipe Band Championship Drum Fanfare contest and saw a return trip to Scotland to compete in the 2017 World Championships.
-At the end of the 2017 season, MacMillan was ranked as the #3 Pipe band in the United States!
+In 2015, Matt's full-time position with the U.S. Naval Academy Band allowed him to re-engage fully with the pipe band world.
+He joined the MacMillan Pipe Band, where he played snare with the Grade Two band and pipes with the combined MacMillan United Pipe Band.
+With MacMillan, Matt won the American Pipe Band Championship Drum Fanfare contest twice and returned to Scotland to compete in the 2017 World Championships.
+By the end of that season, MacMillan was ranked the #3 band in the United States.

-Matt also serves as the Enlisted Representative and playing instructor for the United States Naval Academy Pipes & Drums, assisting them with gigs such as the NYC Tartan Day Parade, an annual exchange with the Royal Military College of Canada Pipes and Drums, and even a trip to Scotland with the Midshipmen in 2019.
+In addition to his work with MacMillan, Matt serves as the Enlisted Representative and playing instructor for the U.S. Naval Academy Pipes & Drums, supporting events such as the NYC Tartan Day Parade, an annual exchange with the Royal Military College of Canada Pipes and Drums, and a 2019 trip to Scotland with the Midshipmen.

-In his "free time" Matt acts as the Historian/Secretary for the Harriman Pipe Band, a reboot of the family pipe band started by his Grandpa in the 1950s.
-To check out the Harriman Pipe Band, please CLICK HERE!
+In his "free time," Matt acts as the Historian and Secretary for the Harriman Pipe Band, a revival of his grandfather's family pipe band from the 1950s.
+To learn more about the Harriman Pipe Band, click here.

 Amazing Grace arr.
 Glenn Harriman